Nondeterministic Finite automata¶

 Iterate over

-symbol posts under the givenstate
+epsilonsymbol posts under the givenstate.- Parameters:

 state – [in] State from which epsilon transitions are checked.